cucapra/diospyros/src/dios-egraphs/Diospyros/README.md

 ## Run the Pass

-Use this [Clang][] invocation to run the optimization on a C source file:

-    $ clang -Xclang -load -Xclang target/debug/libllvmlib.so a.c

-To see the generated LLVM IR, you'll need the `-emit-llvm` flag, among a few others:

-    $ clang -Xclang -load -Xclang target/debug/libllvmlib.so -emit-llvm -S -o - a.c

-You can also pass the `-O2` flag to see the optimized LLVM IR:

-    $ clang -O2 -Xclang -load -Xclang target/debug/libllvmlib.so -emit-llvm -S -o - a.c

-Note that you may need to change `.so` to `.dylib` on macOS.
-(Check which file extension actually exists.)

-As usual, make sure that the `clang` you invoke here is from the same LLVM installation against which you built the pass above.

-## Makefile

-To build and run on a test case, use this Makefile command:
+To build and run the [Clang][] pass on a test file, use this Makefile command:

-    $ make run test=<test_file_path>

-where `<test_file_path>` is the path to a test file name.
-For example, you could run:

     $ make run test=llvm-tests/a.c

-to run the `a.c` test.
+where `llvm-tests/a.c` is the path to any test file.

-To emit LLVM IR Code, you can similarly run the command:
+To emit the generated LLVM IR code, either unoptimized or optimized:

-    $ make emit test=<test_file_path>
+    $ make emit test=llvm-tests/a.c
+    $ make emit-o2 test=llvm-tests/a.c

 To clean the repository of build files, run: